EmmanuelAlmonte/netstr/docs/Whitelist.md

 - `RestrictPublishing`: When set to `true`, only whitelisted public keys can publish events to the relay.
 - `RestrictSubscribing`: When set to `true`, only whitelisted public keys can subscribe to events from the relay.
 - `OwnerPublicKey`: The public key of the relay owner.
 This key cannot be removed from the whitelist, ensuring the owner always has access to the relay.
+- `ExemptKinds`: An array of event kinds that are exempt from whitelist restrictions.
+Events of these kinds can be published by any public key, even if the whitelist is enabled and the public key is not in the whitelist.

 ## How It Works